TheTaiMan/Spell-let/README.md

 * HTML, CSS, JS (*for the rest*)

 ## Compatibility
-Spell-let is **not mobile friendly**, however it has responsive design in terms of usability on PC.
+Spell-let is **not mobile friendly**, however it (*mostly*) has responsive design  in terms of usability on PC.
 An exception of user experience is with Speaker animation when window width is smaller than the word being spoken, it will overflow past the screen size.

 ### Browsers
 + Chrome (*recommended*)
-+ Microsoft Edge (*intended voice will not work*)
++ Microsoft Edge (*intended voice will **not work***)

-## License
+## Other
-Anyone can use it, just remember that there is no date stealing here (*idk how to do that*) because all the words are stored on your own browser ;).
-Don't be ashamed of the words you don't know.
+I will be adding a way to check if the word saved or about to be saved is an actual word in the English language whenever I get the chance.
+Also, this was my first big project, hopefully it turned out well and anyone can use it (*besides mobile users, your out of luck*).
+I have learned a lot while making this project, even when I was about to pull my hair out.